vmware/chap/README.md

 ## Quick Start

-`chap` is distributed as source, so first build it (on Linux only):
+`chap` is distributed as source, so first build it (on 64-bit Linux):

 ```
 $ git clone https://github.com/vmware/chap.git